BrightQin/RWSAN/README.md

 ```

 ## Training and Evaluate on the *Val* Split
-Run the following command to train the RWSAN on *train* split of VQA-v2 dataset and evaluate on the *val* split.
+Run the following command to train the RWSAN on *train* split of the VQA-v2 dataset and evaluate on the *val* split.

 ```bash
 python3 run.py --RUN='train' --VERSION='RWSAN_val' --GPU='0' --SPLIT='train' --ACCU=1 --NW=4